openfaas/openfaas.github.io/_posts/2024-09-04-checking-stock-price-drops.md

 If a local LLM wasn't up to the task, then we could have also used a cloud-hosted service like the OpenAI API, or one of the many other options that charge per request.

 And in the case that the local LLM aced the task, we could also try scaling down to something that can run better on CPU, or that doesn't require so many resources.
 I tried out the phi3 model from Microsoft which was designed with this in mind.
 After setting the system prompt, to my surprise performed the task just as well and returned the same JSON for me.

+To integrate a local LLM with your function, you can package [Ollama](https://ollama.com/) as a container image using the instructions on our sister site: inlets.dev - [Access local Ollama models from a cloud Kubernetes Cluster](https://inlets.dev/blog/2024/08/09/local-ollama-tunnel-k3s.html).
+There are a few options here including deploying the LLM as a function, or deploying it as a regular Kubernetes Deployment, either will work, but the Deployment allows for easier Pod spec customisation if you're using a more complex GPU sharing technology like [NVidia Time Slicing](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/gpu-sharing.html#time-slicing-gpus-in-kubernetes).

+Both Ollama and Llama.cpp are popular options for running a local model in Kubernetes, and Ollama provides a simple HTTP REST API that can be used from your function's handler.
+There are a few eaxmples in the above linked article.

+In the conclusion, I'll also link to where we've packaged OpenAI Whisper as a function for CPU or GPU accelerated transcription of audio and video files.

 ## Ok so what about me and my use-case?